The NLS Public Lecture Series | ‘India Justice Report 2020′

 The NLS Public Lecture Series invites you to a talk on ‘India Justice Report 2020′ by Maja Daruwala on Wednesday, 15th September 2021 from 5.00 PM to 6.00 PM.

 About the Speaker

-Maja Daruwala is the Chief Editor of the India Justice Report.
-She is currently Executive Director at the Commonwealth Human Rights Initiative (CHRI).
+Maja Daruwala is the Chief Editor of the India Justice Report and Senior Advisor with the Commonwealth Human Rights Initiative (CHRI).